Charges filed in shooting of toddler

 INDIANAPOLIS (WISH) — Two 26-year-olds who were arrested in August were formally charged today with neglect of a dependent resulting in serious injury, according to court documents.

+Antreaun Rice and Anaya Velazquez were charged formally today by the Marion County Prosecutor’s office.

-The two were arrested after a 3-year-old was found shot in a car Tuesday evening, police said Wednesday.
+The two were arrested after a 3-year-old was found shot in a car last month.

+According to court documents, Antreaun Rice and Anaya Velazquez failed to keep a gun out of reach of the toddler and that act resulted in serious bodily injury, which was a gunshot wound.

 A relative of the child tells News 8 that he is expected to make a full recovery after surgery.